savjisuraj4/Android-Quiz-Setter/README.md

   📌In this application user can delete the quiz and question also.

+  📌In this application for authentication "firebase-authentication" is used and for storing quiz and quiz question "firebase-firestore" and "firebase Realtime database"   is used.

 📃##List of all Activities in the app :
     <ol>
       <li> <b>MainActivity </b>– displays Login Screen of application.